The Bayesian Origin of the Probability Weighting Function in Human Representation of Probabilities: Empirical Validation of the Bayesian Framework

-A central prediction of Bayesian accounts is that priors adapt to the statistics of the environment.
-In our setting, this implies that a bimodal stimulus distribution should induce a bimodal prior, yielding biases attracted to the closest mode (\textbf{Prediction 2}).
-BLO, by construction, is limited to a single anchor and therefore can only predict one point of attraction.
-Efficient coding with matched prior and encoding \citep{frydman2023source} makes yet another distinct prediction: biases \emph{away} from the prior modes \citep{wei2015bayesian}.
+We now examine the prior component of the framework.
+Section~\ref{sec:framework-decomposition} showed that the prior enters bias through a prior-attraction term that pulls estimates toward regions of high prior density.
+If the prior adapts to the stimulus distribution, then a bimodal distribution should induce a bimodal prior, producing attraction toward each of the two modes and a corresponding sign reversal of bias on either side of each mode (\textbf{Prediction 2}).
+The accounts reviewed in Section~\ref{sec:related-work} make distinct predictions here.
+The single-anchor account, BLO, can produce only one attraction point and cannot reproduce a two-mode pattern.
+Efficient-coding accounts with matched prior and encoding \citep{frydman2023source} predict the opposite sign of bias near the modes: when the encoding matches the prior, the posterior mean is biased \emph{away} from the prior mode rather than toward it \citep{wei2015bayesian}, yielding repulsion rather than attraction.

-To test these predictions, we conducted an experiment using the same dot-counting task as in Section~\ref{sec:jrf}\footnote{The experimental design was approved by the Ethical Review Board of the Faculty of Mathematics and Computer Science, Saarland University.}, but replaced the uniform stimulus distribution with a bimodal distribution of dot proportions, with two peaks equidistant from 0.5.
-26 subjects completed the task.
-Within the Bayesian framework, we extended the set of priors to include a mixture-of-two-Gaussians prior (BimodalP) to explicitly test adaptation, and a matched prior–encoding model to test the efficient coding account.
+We tested these predictions in a new psychophysical experiment using the same dot-counting task as in Section~\ref{sec:jrf}, but with a bimodal stimulus distribution: dot proportions were sampled from a mixture of two Gaussians with peaks equidistant from $0.5$.
+These peaks were chosen separately for each subject.\footnote{Full experimental details are in Appendix~\ref{app:experiment-adaptation}.
+The experimental design was approved by the Ethical Review Board of the Faculty of Mathematics and Computer Science, Saarland University.} Twenty-six subjects completed the task.
+Within the Bayesian framework, we extended the set of priors to include a mixture-of-two-Gaussians prior (BimodalP), and added a matched prior-encoding model (FreeP+PriorMatchedE) to instantiate the efficient-coding account.

-The bimodal stimulus distribution induced a distinctive bias pattern in human responses, with two cross-over points centered on the distribution’s modes, indicating bias towards the modes (Figure~\ref{fig:bimodal-bias-dcv}A).
-Bayesian models reproduced this pattern: the FreeP+FreeE variant not only captured the observed bias (B) but also recovered a bimodal prior with peaks aligned to the stimulus modes (C).
-Quantitatively, Bayesian models outperformed BLO (D), with BimodalP providing a better fit than a unimodal Gaussian prior, and FreeP achieving the best overall performance.
-In contrast, BLO failed to reproduce the multi-peaked bias, and the efficient-coding prediction of biases is away from the modes (Appendix Figure~\ref{fig:jrf-bias-comparison-bimodal}).
-Overall, these results confirm \textbf{Prediction 2}: Bayesian framework with the Prior Attraction could produce deviation from standard S-shaped bias.